 An additional method for Best Practice Sharing data collection is student focus groups.
 These student focus groups are organized through Phi Theta Kappa (PTK) and coordinated by Maria Botello, Student Success.
-Prior to visiting a class, student focus group leaders create a case study relevant to their audience.
-Their goal is to engage with students a minimum of twice per month.
-The focus was changed from student clubs back into the classroom for simplicity and adherence to the original project proposal.

-Results of the Fall 2019 student focus groups: 46 students participated.
-Most of the students indicated they were aware of the St. Philip's College QEP when asked.
+Results of the Fall 2020 student focus groups: 135 students participated.
 They provided feedback about the discussion, at times changing their opinions once they considered alternatives.